Prospector-E/RA6A/README.md

 ## Known Issues and Limitations

 - **CAD is incomplete** — see warnings at the top of this README.
 - **J2 structural deflection** — the shoulder joint deflects under load and is the weakest link in the arm.
-Pick payloads should be kept light, and the joint design should be reinforced or redesigned for higher-accuracy work.
+The joint design should be reinforced or redesigned for higher-accuracy work.
 This single issue limits the overall achievable precision more than anything else.
 - **Open-loop steppers** — no joint encoders, so position drift can occur if the arm hits hard limits.
 Re-home if motion becomes inaccurate.
 - **Real-time teleop is jittery** — the current architecture is optimized for planned trajectories, not continuous streaming.
 Pick-and-place works smoothly; live teleop does not.
 - **Singularities near vertical** — if the target pose is directly above the base, joint 5 reaches a singularity.
 Pre-rotate joint 1 to approach from an angle.